anton-k/handle-pattern-servant-app/README.md

 * `newtype App rnv a = App (ReaderT env IO a)`
 * split env to local per API-route interfaces
 * find out that mutable state can be hidden with interfaces also
-* but if everything is described in interfaces, do we really need ReaderT at all?
+* but if everything is described in interfaces, do we really need `ReaderT` at all?
 * handler pattern: `interfaces -> request -> IO response`

-During rewrite of the library code the library code size shrinked from 266 to 210 LOC.
+During rewrite of the library code the library code size reduced from 266 to 210 LOC.
-I've remove all deps on mtl, exceptions, liftIO and etc. from the code.
+I've remove all dependencies on mtl, exceptions, `liftIO` and etc. from the code.

 This is an open question to me.
 But I'm inclined to think that no, we don't need the reader for our next web-application.

 So let's dive in.

-## Handle patterm
+## Handle pattern

 The Handle pattern is a very simple way to make dependency injection (DI) in Haskell.
 We express interfaces as plain records of functions and pass them around as arguments.
 So we notice that DI in Haskell is just a currying.

 Why do we go with records and not with type classes?
-Because they are more flexible. we can store them as a value, pass to the function, transform with the function, keep in collection and even in mutable refs and they are not tied to particlular type that is instance of the type class.
+Because they are more flexible.
+We can store them as a value, pass to the function, transform with the function, keep in collection and even in mutable refs and they are not tied to particular type that is instance of the type class.

-Using records can be somewhat cumbersome with polymorphic funcitions as generic parameters should become parameters of the intterface.
+Using records can be somewhat cumbersome with polymorphic functions as generic parameters should become parameters of the interface.
 But it turns out that this generic behavior is rarely needed in web-apps so we can stick with plain `IO` and handling errors with `Either` or `Maybe`.

 There is alternative way to pass interfaces with Reader-pattern.
-Reader pattern incapsulates the collection of interfaces into environment.
+Reader pattern encapsulates the collection of interfaces into environment.
-But this approach can lead to frustration that we need to have uniform collection of interfaces for all functions. and also we have some tiny performance  overhead.
+But this approach can lead to frustration that we need to have uniform collection of interfaces for all functions.
+And also we have some tiny performance  overhead.

 In contrast with currying we have no performance penalty and we can pass different flavours interfaces on the spot.
-This comes at the price of being self-repetetive as we don't use direct calls to external dependencies but call them over interface.
+This comes at the price of being self-repetitive as we don't use direct calls to external dependencies but call them over interface.
 This is why we have DI-in the first place.